11 min read

 What Are Based Rollups?

 Some Rollup projects have decided to become Based Rollups, integrating preconfirmations to enhance transaction processing.
 For instance, Coinbase has joined the effort by building a simple key-value store as a Based Rollup.
 Additionally, other projects like Aztec are considering this approach, and various teams are actively investing resources in this novel concept.
+One of major proponents of Based Rollups is Taiko.

 The term "Based Rollup" is also credited to Ethereum Foundation researcher Justin Drake, who is working to align Layer-2 Rollups with Ethereum to capitalize on Layer-1's decentralization, liveness, and sovereignty.
 The key advantages of Based Rollups are security, credible neutrality, and network effects.